approov/quickstart-kong_approov-plugin/docs/APPROOV_QUICK_START.md

 ## KONG ADMIN API SETUP

-The official docs for Kong recommend the use of `curl` requests to configure it through it's Admin API, and that's the way we will use here.
+The official docs for Kong recommend the use of `curl` requests to configure it through its Admin API, and that's what we will do here.

-We assume that the Kong Admin API is only listening in the default `localhost` network `127.0.0.1` and port `8001`, therefore available via `http://localhost:8001/admin-path-here`, but if this is not your case, then replace `http://localhost:8001` with the correct protocol, domain and port.
+We assume that the Kong Admin API is only listening to the default `localhost` network `127.0.0.1` and port `8001`, available via `http://localhost:8001/admin-path-here`.
+If this is not true in your case, then replace `http://localhost:8001` with the correct protocol, domain and port.

-> **NOTE:** The protocol being used here is `http` for accessing the `localhost` network `127.0.0.1`, but if your setup is exposing the Kong Admin API over the internet, then please use `https` protocol in all examples through this docs.
+> **NOTE:** The protocol being used here is `http` for accessing the `localhost` network `127.0.0.1`, but if your setup is exposing the Kong Admin API over the internet, then please use `https` protocol in all examples through this document.

 ### Updating the Kong Consumer with the Approov Secret

 In the `--url` option you need to replace `your-consumer-name-here` with the name of your consumer.

-The value in `-data key=...` is the one you have set previously when following the [above instructions](#approov-secret) for the Approov secret.
+The value in `-data key=...` is the one you set previously when following the [above instructions](#approov-secret) for the Approov secret.

-For the value of `--data secret=...` we will need to retrieve the Approov secret from the Approv cloud service, and we will use the Approov CLI tool for that.
+For the value of `--data secret=...` we will need to retrieve the Approov secret from the Approov cloud service, and we will use the Approov CLI tool for that.

 ##### request: